-Fallen officers: 52 shot dead this year
+Fallen officers: 64 shot dead this year

 The decade's highest total came in 2011, with 73 officers shot dead.

-This year's shooting deaths include a 28-year-old officer on her first day on the job and a 65-year-old sheriff's corporal who was about to retire.
-The total of 52 includes two incidents in which the officer was accidentally shot by another officer.
-Here's a look at all the officers shot and killed in the line of duty this year, as of November 2:
+This year's shooting deaths include an officer on her first day on the job and a sheriff's corporal who was about to retire.
+The total of 64 includes two incidents in which an officer was accidentally shot by another officer.
+Here's a look at all the officers shot and killed in the line of duty this year, as of December 12:

 ALASKA